LitzN/KetoMeals/README.md

         * Without clearing the result, I typed 'lemon' which is present in only one of the stevia containing recipes and pressed search, only the one desert recipe containing the words 'stevia' and 'lemon' was displayed.
         * I pressed the reset button which refreshed the page and cleared the old results.
 I typed tomato in the search bar and results consisted of
-         2 recipes featured the word in the title and the last only in ingredients.
+         2 recipes which featured the word in the title and one with the word featured only in ingredients.
     * Responsive Design:
         *  I used google developer tools to view the search bar in different screen sizes.
          The length of the input field is resized in mobile, tablet and laptop views to fit nicely in the container.